pgEdge/cli/cli/GETTING-STARTED.md

 # pgEdge Platform - Getting Started Guide

 In this guide we will step through setting up pgEdge Platform.
-Our goal in this guide is to create a multi-master (multi-active) pgEdge cluster and then use pgbench to create some representative tables and read/write activity on the cluster.
+Our example will create a two-node multi-master (multi-active) pgEdge cluster, and then use pgbench to create some representative tables and read/write activity on the cluster.

 Two software components from pgEdge will be used in this guide.
-First, we’ll install the `nodectl` Command Line Interface (CLI) which is used to configure Postgres and install additional extensions.
-Second is `Spock`, the Postgres extension providing *logical, multi-master replication*.
+First, we’ll install the `nodectl` Command Line Interface (CLI) which is used to install and configure PostgreSQL (Postgres) and install additional extensions.
+Second is `Spock`, the Postgres extension that provides logical, multi-master (multi-active)replication.

-You’ll need root permissions on these systems in order to autostart.
+Before running the commands in this tutorial, you should disable SELinux and ensure that a firewall doesn't obstruct access between your nodes.
+You’ll also need an operating system user with `root` access; this can be an OS user with sudo access to root, configured to support passwordless sudo.

 ## Prerequisites
 - RHEL/CentOS/Rocky Linux 9 or Ubuntu 22.04